damonswayn/damonswayn.github.io/about.markdown

 ## About Me

-Damon is a seasoned software engineer and engineering leader with a decade of expertise in crafting highly scalable systems across the entire technology stack.
-He has a proven track record in project management, adept at leading agile teams, and skilled in engaging with customers and stakeholders to deliver tangible value.
-Emphasizing a coaching approach infused with empathy and trust, I strive to foster collaborative and efficient teams.
-My philosophy centers around simplicity, locality, and testability in software engineering practices.
+Damon is a seasoned software engineer and engineering leader with over a decade of experience building highly scalable systems across the full technology stack.
+With a strong background in project management, he excels at leading agile teams, driving innovation, and collaborating with customers and stakeholders to deliver real value.

+Passionate about fostering high-performing teams, Damon takes a coaching approach rooted in empathy, trust, and continuous improvement.
+He believes that great software is built on simplicity, locality, and testability—principles that guide his work and leadership style.

+Whether architecting robust solutions, mentoring engineers, or refining development processes, Damon is committed to creating technology that is both impactful and sustainable.

 ## Things that interest me